 Jin Auh is a literary agent at The Wylie Agency, which has offices in New York and London.
 She serves on the Board of the Asian American Writers’ Workshop.
-She was born in Seoul and lives in New York.
+Born in Seoul, she lives in Brooklyn.

-Michelle Brower is an agent at Aevitas Creative Management (formerly Zachary Shuster Harmsworth and Kuhn Projects), where she represents a diverse group of authors.
-She previously worked for six years as a senior vice president at Folio Literary Management.
-Prior to that, she was an agent at Wendy Sherman Associates.
+Michelle Brower has spent over fifteen years as an agent, first at Wendy Sherman Associates and most recently as a partner at Aevitas Creative Management.
+She co-founded Trellis Literary Management in 2021 in order to better serve and support her authors and create an agency with a lasting positive impact in the world of publishing.
 She earned her BA from The College of New Jersey and her MA in English literature from New York University.
 Michelle represents fiction that seeks to make the world a bigger place, combines a strong voice and a strong story, and explores the many ways in which people connect to each other.
 She has a weakness for literary suspense of any kind.
 She also represents select narrative non-fiction projects.
 Authors include Erika Swyler, Tara Conklin, Clare Beams, Viet Dinh and Sarah Domet, among others.